nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `[r/REASON]`, `[ds/DATE_START]`, `[de/DATE_END]` and `[ta/APPOINTMENT_TAG]` are fields to find information about appointments (appointment criteria).
   * `[ds/DATE_START]` searches for appointments occurring at or after `DATE_START`.
   * `[ds/DATE_END]` searches for appointments occurring at or before `DATE_END`.
-* Only unhidden patients and appointments that satisfies all criteria will be displayed.
+* Only currently displayed patients and appointments that satisfies all criteria will be displayed.
   * A patient must satisify all patient criteria and have at least 1 appointment that satisfies all the appointment criteria to be displayed.
   * An appointment must satisify all appointment criteria and belong to a patient that satisfies all the patient criteria to be displayed.
 * All fields except `[ds/DATE_START]`, `[de/DATE_END]`, `[t/PATIENT_TAG]` and `[ta/APPOINTMENT_TAG]` supports partial match.